vygr/ChrysaLisp/docs/ENVIRONMENT.md

 nil
 ```

-The optional parameter, to `(env)`, is used to change the number of hash
+The optional parameter, to `(env)`, if positive, is used to change the number
-buckets in an existing environment if positive, or create a new isolated
+of hash buckets of the current environment, or create a new isolated
-environment (no parent) if negative.
+environment, ie. no parent, if negative.

 You may wish to increase the number of buckets in the current environment,
-beyond the default of 1, if it is going to contain an extremely large number of
+beyond the default of 1, if it's going to contain an extremely large number of
 symbol bindings !